Jukebox History 1934-1951

 Reconstruction Finance Corporation, which had become responsible for the

-production of Aireon commercial phonographs
+production of Aireon commercial phonographs due to financial

-Manufacturing Corporation founded in 1937.
-The following phonograph model of
+difficulties in the Aireon Manufacturing Corporation founded in 1937.
+The

-1948 officially named Aireon Coronet, nicknamed
+following phonograph model of 1948 officially named Aireon Coronet,

-Canned Ham by the public, was
+nicknamed Canned Ham by the public,

-cabinet was part of a complete functional patent not yet located in the
+the cabinet was part of a complete functional patent not yet located in the

 archives.
 The last new model was introduced at the coin machine show in January

-1949, and the Aireon Manufacturing Corp. was finally
+1949, and the Aireon Manufacturing Corp. was finally liquidated by the RFC in

-liquidated by the RFC in January 1950.
-It is important to mention that the Aireon company was a merger in 1939 between a company
+January 1950.
+It is important to mention that the Aireon company was a merger

-founded 1932 by Thomas Lee Siebenthaler
+in 1939 between a company founded 1932 by Thomas Lee Siebenthaler

-in Kansas City, Missouri, and the company founded in 1937 by William J. Hosmer and Randolph C. Walker in Burbank, California.
+in Kansas City, Missouri, and the company founded in 1937 by William J. Hosmer

 Another production shortly after the war was the Packard line